-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 for the financial year ending 31 December 2016.
+This is UNISON’s second statement, made under section 54 of the Modern Slavery Act 2015 for the financial year ending 31st December 2017.

 UNISON’s structure, business and supply chains